23 Most Muscular Dog Breeds (With Pictures)

 The American Alsatian is a buff dog that can reach up to 100 pounds.
 It’s bred from several dogs to resemble the Dire Wolf, a large now-extinct wolf from North America.
-Besides impressive strength, these dogs possess intelligence and intuitiveness, and despite its size and intimidating appearance, its friendly and enjoys the company of children.
+Besides impressive strength, these dogs possess intelligence and intuitiveness, and despite their size and intimidating appearance, they are friendly and enjoy the company of children.

 3. American Bully